ChengtaiCao/Paper/README.md

 >>(16)Graph Attention Networks
 >>(17)Geometric deep learning on graphs and manifolds using mixture model CNNs
 >>(18)Inductive Representation Learning on Large Graphs
+>>(19)Identifying opinion leader nodes in online social networks with a new closeness evaluation algorithm

 >Papers I'm going to read: